Maple Cross: Transport

-The area is served by the Green Line bus route 724 which runs from Heathrow Airport to Harlow, Essex, via Watford and the local Arriva Shires & Essex 520 which begins in Maple Cross and runs to Watford.
-Bus route R21 runs from Mount Vernon Hospital via Harefield and Rickmansworth.
-It normally terminates at Maple Cross, but extends its journey to Uxbridge twice per day via Denham.
+The area is served by the Green Line bus route 724 which runs from Heathrow Airport to Harlow, Essex, via Watford and the local Arriva Shires & Essex 322 which begins in Maple Cross and runs to Hemel Hempstead via Watford.
+Bus route R1 and R2 runs from Mount Vernon Hospital via Harefield and Rickmansworth.
+It normally terminates at Maple Cross, but extends its journey to Chorleywood twice per day via Heronsgate and The Swillet.

 The Grand Junction Canal, later to be renamed as a part of the Grand Union Canal was built in 1798 alongside the River Colne and remains in use today.

 The planned High Speed 2 London to Birmingham high speed rail link will pass half a mile to the south of the village on an embankment.

 Sewage treatment plant

 Maple Cross is the location of the Thames Water Maple Lodge Sewage Treatment Works which was opened in 1950.
 The giant plant, with its sister site at Blackbirds Farm in Aldenham serve the whole of West Hertfordshire; an area with a population of 557,000 people.

 The plant was used in 1952 to test diffused aeration technology and a diffused-air activated sludge purification system has been in continuous use since.
 The cleaned effluent from this process is discharged into the nearby Grand Union Canal.

 Sludge settled from the incoming sewage is treated by retention in enclosed heated anaerobic digestion tanks, a by-product of this process being methane gas which is used for on-site electrical power generation.
-The main product, digested sludge, is "caked" in industrial centrifuges before disposal to land as fertiliser.
+The main product, digested sludge, is "cake" in industrial centrifuges before disposal to land as fertiliser.
 Sludge from the plant was burnt to generate "green" electricity for the Millennium Dome.